 To access the Early Childhood and Elementary Education Facebook site, click here.

 Upon completion of the Bachelor of Science degree, candidates will demonstrate skills, dispositions and knowledge in relationship to the following principles.
-The ten principles reflect the national InTASC Standards for teacher preparation, and are the same ten principles around which candidates will build their Teacher Education Program (TEP) Portfolios.
+The ten principles reflect the national InTASC Standards for teacher preparation.

 Standard #1: Learner Development